Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 + /opt/mangos/bin - binary directory containing the realmd and the mangosd programs

 ##DATABSE INSTALLATION
 Lets get back to our sources directory and start with adding in the required databases.
-Up until just recently adding all the databases and there patches was very difficult and i had created a few scripts to manage that task however i will not be using them as Factionwars, Nemok, BrainDedd and Antz have done a great job on a bash script that does most of the heavy lifting for you.
+Up until just recently adding all the databases and there patches was very difficult and I had created a few scripts to manage that task however I will not be using them as Factionwars, Nemok, BrainDedd and Antz have done a great job on a bash script that does most of the heavy lifting for you.
 We are going to run a few commands to perform the following tasks:
 + Set up root password (in the event it wasn't done during the yum install step)
 + import realmd.sql